chainwayxyz/citrea-docs/future-research/lightning-integration.md

 Trustless atomic swaps between Citrea and Lightning Network are being actively implemented at the moment through third party applications, such as [Citrex](https://citrex.xyz).
 This will allow users of Citrea to pay Lightning invoices directly from the Citrea network or on- and off-ramp from Citrea without needing to leverage the Bitcoin base layer.

 More technically, for both ways of the swap the smart contract on Citrea simply emulates the Lightning's HTLC.
-An LP (Lightning Liquidity Provider) behaves as a proxy on Lightning and it is responsible for all cross-network interactions - with liquidity maintained on both sides.
+An LP (Liquidity Provider) behaves as a proxy on Lightning and it is responsible for all cross-network interactions - with liquidity maintained on both sides.

 ![Lightning Atomic Swap Diagram](/.gitbook/assets/lightning_atomic_swap.png)